Introduction: Retro Sound Chip With an Arduino - the SAA1099

 - Breadboard jumper wires (Alternatively, I like using dupont female to female jumpers, with 20mm header pins inserted in either end- Much sturdier)

-- 8Mhz TTL Oscillator
+- 8Mhz TTL Oscillator (AliExpress link as provided by zweigelt)

 - Stereo (or mono) Audio Jack